 - Before — Why GDPR came to be: EU lawmakers wanted organizations who secured lead and customer data without adequate permissions to cease doing so and give consumers the option to opt out for that data usage.
 Enter new GDPR consent management obligations, which cover all EU citizens.

 - During — Action items for brands: A GDPR compliance window was built in to the regulatory launch plan.
 However, it still took (arguably, is still taking) many companies considerable time to ensure compliance and the protection of personal data as well as appointing a Data Protection Officer (DPO) within their organizations.
 Data cleansing and security, mailing list updates, and form consent or field modifications were some tasks brands tackled.
 (Here’s a more in-depth GDPR checklist.)

 TL;DR: GDPR mandates companies doing business in the EU (or collecting customer data there) prioritize information security across their organizations and meet the myriad requirements by making the necessary data collection changes or face its (financial) wrath.

 So far, the vast majority of brands have seemingly passed the test (or at least avoided the penalty).
 Several barriers to continued GDPR compliance, though, remain for companies regarding the processing of personal data and use of it in their marketing programs.

-A Winterberry Group survey of digital marketers found numerous challenges impede their marketing success: from the difficulty of proving legitimate ROI to a lack of guidance from leadership.
+A Winterberry Group survey of marketers found many challenges impede their marketing success: from the difficulty of proving legitimate ROI to a lack of guidance from leadership.